Finite quotients of abelian varieties with a Calabi-Yau resolution: Junior elements and pointwise stabilizers in codimension 5

 \subsection{The pointwise stabilizer for loci of codimension 5}

 For proving Proposition \ref{prop-fixor5}, it is enough to establish the following result.

 \prop[prop-fixor5local]{Let $B$ be an abelian fivefold isogenous to either ${E_j}^5$ or ${E_{u_7}}^5$, and let $p=3$ in the first case, $p=7$ in the second case.
-Let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ generated by junior elements of order $p$, and such that any subgroup of it acting not freely in codimension $4$ is cyclic and generated by one junior element of order $p$.
-Then $F$ is itself cyclic.}
+Let $F$ be a finite subgroup of $\mathrm{Aut}(B,0)$ generated by junior elements of order $p$, satisfying the following condition